-Interview by Simon Thompson
+Interview by Simon Thompson for Forbes

 Three years after the Downton Abbey movie landed in movie theaters and grossed $194 million worldwide, audiences are getting a chance to head back to the country estate on the big screen.